 - nothing can protrude by more than 1.6mm, below the mouthpiece (bar), such as extensions or prongs on solid mouthpieces - □ solid and broken mouthpieces must be between 8mm to 20mm in diameter, measured 25mm from the cheek and cannot have a port higher than 40mm.
-They may be inlaid, synthetic wrapped, including rubber or plastic or encased, but must be smooth - □ broken mouthpieces connecting rings of 32mm or less in diameter or connecting flat bar of 10mm to 20mm measured top to bottom with a maximum length of 50mm, which lie flat in the horse's mouth or a connecting roller 10mm to 20mm diameter, are acceptable - □ the diameter of Snaffle bit rings must be a minimum of 50mm and a maximum of 100mm - □ any bit having a fixed rein must use a curb chain - smooth round, oval or egg-shaped, slow twist, corkscrew, single twisted wire, double twisted wire mouthpieces and straight bar or solid mouthpieces are allowed. - c) If a curb bit is used, the chain must be at least 12.5mm in width and flat against the jaw of the horse; - d) Saddles must be black and/or shades of brown in colour and of traditional English (i.e. Dressage/Hack saddle), hunting or forward seat type, knee insert on the skirt is optional.
-Saddle pads are to be white, black, cream, or grey to fit size and shape of saddle, except where necessary to accommodate numbers on both sides.
+They may be inlaid, synthetic wrapped, including rubber or plastic or encased, but must be smooth - broken mouthpieces connecting rings of 32mm or less in diameter or connecting flat bar of 10mm to 20mm measured top to bottom with a maximum length of 50mm, which lie flat in the horse's mouth or a connecting roller 10mm to 20mm diameter, are acceptable - □ the diameter of Snaffle bit rings must be a minimum of 50mm and a maximum of 100mm - □ any bit having a fixed rein must use a curb chain - smooth round, oval or egg-shaped and straight bar or solid mouthpieces are allowed.